 1) Massage The Scar

 The body wants to heal itself and restore your skin to normal function.
-It even wants to replace collagen filled, non-flexible scar tissue with the softer, normal skin.
+It even wants to replace collagen-filled, non-flexible scar tissue with softer, normal skin.

 Even after a scar is formed, the body gradually dissolves the tissue and builds healthy new tissue.
 The way the body heals itself is by sending healing nutrients and protein building blocks to the tissue in the bloodstream.